oli21/career-net-be/README.md

 #### Quick setup

 If you wish to run this project locally.
 Git clone the repo in your local machine.
-And run the below command:
-    npm install && npm start
+And run the below command:__ npm install && npm start

-To use the nodemon change this "start": "node app.js" to "start": "nodemon app.js" in package.json
+To use the nodemon change below command:__"start": "node app.js" to "start": "nodemon app.js" in package.json

 #### Security